 - Regular trains from London, Cambridge or Stansted Airport call at Harlow Town, but not all of them stop at Harlow Mill (one station closer to Cambridge) so plan your trip there and back in advance.
 Direct trains leave London’s Liverpool Street station twice an hour on Saturdays and hourly on Sundays.

 - The Gibberd Garden website has instructions for walking from the station.

-- Entry to the gardens is £5 and you can also visit the Barn tearooms, serving homemade soup and cakes whenever the garden is open.
+- You can also visit the Barn tearooms, serving homemade soup and cakes whenever the garden is open.

 - Maps of the garden help you locate the 90 different sculptures scattered throughout the grounds, from Gerda Rubinstein’s eagles above the gates to Angela Godfrey’s stone bud near the river.

 - The Gibberd Garden also has Snowdrop Sundays every February with a chance to stroll through the early-budding garden and have homemade cake in the barn.

 Just five minutes from Harlow Town station is a small urban farm, full of rabbits and horses, goats and alpacas.
 With the opening of the fabulous Spurriers café a few months ago, this corner of town is now even more delightful.

 - Come out of Harlow Town railway station and walk ahead and very slightly right.
 Look out for a small paved path and steps leading up onto Edinburgh Way.